NuGet/Home/proposed/2021/BulkRestoreCoordination.md

 There are no functional changes to any experiences.
 The user actions are all the same, the changes have a performance focus.

-The user *may* should be able to observed differences in any of the above mentioned scenarios, bulk edit, branch switch.
+The user *may* be able to observe differences in any of the above mentioned scenarios, bulk edit, branch switch.

 The time it takes for the user to be able to do work should be shorter than before.

 ### Technical explanation